huyendtp/discord_bot_python/README.md

 # Discord bot with python
 ## Content
-    What Discord is
-    Why discord.py is so valuable
-    How to make a Discord bot in the Developer Portal How to create a Discord connection in Python
+    How to create a Discord connection in Python
     How to handle events
     How to create a Bot connection